 The Center for Mechanisms of Evolution and the School of Life Sciences at Arizona State University are seeking to fill one open-rank faculty position.
 To apply, please submit electronically, to https://apply.interfolio.com/69482

 The Center for Mechanisms of Evolution and the Department of Physics at Arizona State University are seeking to fill one open-rank faculty position.
 To apply, please submit electronically, to http://apply.interfolio.com/69218

-These positions are two of six new center faculty positions, focused on the mechanistic processes underlying evolutionary change.
-The research focus of the Center is primarily at the cellular level, with the group being populated with scientists from the areas of cell biology, microbiology, biophysics, biochemistry, and population genetics.
+These positions are two of six new CME faculty positions, focused on the mechanistic processes underlying evolutionary change.
+The research focus of the Center is primarily at the cellular level, with the growing group being populated with scientists from the areas of cell biology, microbiology, biophysics, biochemistry, and population genetics.
 Desirable attributes of faculty candidates are a deep interest in evolution and dedication to integrating theory with empirical work.
 Successful candidates can anticipate generous start-up packages.

-Review of applications will begin October 1, 2017 and will continue until the positions are filled.
+Review of applications will begin November 16, 2019 and will continue until the positions are filled.